mira-labs/rescheduler-7A63SNcHl8/README.md

             }, nil
     ```

-11. Handle the top level errors that occurred during finding schedule or questionnaire
+11. Handle the top-level errors that occurred during finding the schedule or questionnaire

     ```go
         case err := <-errorCh: